talon-one/TalonOne.cs/docs/ManagementApi.md

             // config.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ManagementApi(config);
-            var applicationIds = applicationIds_example;  // string | Filter by one or more application ids separated by comma (optional) var name = name_example;  // string | Filter results to event types with the given name.
+            var name = name_example;  // string | Filter results to event types with the given name.
 This parameter implies `includeOldVersions`. (optional) var includeOldVersions = true;  // bool? | Include all versions of every event type. (optional)  (default to false) var pageSize = 56;  // int? | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used. (optional)